offbynull/learn/Math/input/input.md

                                 8
 ```

-Less than_REL is typically represented using the infix operator <.
+Less than is typically represented using the infix operator <.
 The above example would be represented as 5<8.

-The output of a less than_REL operation is either true or false: true when the first number has fewer items and false when it doesn't.
+The output of a less than operation is either true or false: true when the first number has fewer items and false when it doesn't.
 For example, ...
 * 5 < 8 is true because the first number (5) has fewer items.
 * 5 > 5 is false because the first number (5) doesn't have fewer items.

-When using words, less than_REL is typically represented using the following syntax:
+When using words, less than is typically represented using the following syntax:

-* less than_REL -- e.g. 5 is less than_REL 8
+* less than -- e.g. 5 is less than 8
-* `{bm} smaller than/(smaller than)_REL/i` -- e.g. 5 is smaller than_REL 8
+* smaller than -- e.g. 5 is smaller than 8
-* `{bm} fewer than/(fewer than)_REL/i` -- e.g. 5 is fewer than_REL 8
+* fewer than -- e.g. 5 is fewer than 8

-`{bm} Less than or equal` is common shorthand to compare if a number is less than_REL or equal to some other number.
+Less than or equal is common shorthand to compare if a number is less than or equal to some other number.
 It's typically represented using the infix operator ≤ or <=.
 For example...

 * 5 ≤ 8 is true because the first number (5) has less items.
 * 5 ≤ 5 is true because the first number (5) has equal items.